 Reach out to Betterment to change any of your company's policy settings.

-Changing the company match for a specific payroll: this is not supported per 401(k) plan policies.
-The company match must be applied to all payrolls that are subject to contributions.
+Important: Changing the company match for a specific payroll is not permitted per 401(k) plan policies.
+The company match cannot be blocked on any payroll, including off-cycle payrolls.

 Loans